Sign up for it here!

-- Local installation and offline storage: open web apps can be installed on the device, and leverage APIs such as local storage and IndexedDB to provide local data storage capabilities.
-In addition, open web technologies tend to have a much smaller footprint than native apps and can be updated atomically rather than having to install a complete new package each time there's an update.
-Such apps are therefore less dependant on an always-on web connection, and more useful when networks are patchy.
+- Local installation and offline storage: Open Web Apps can be installed on the device, and leverage APIs such as local storage and IndexedDB to provide local data storage capabilities.
+In addition, open Web technologies tend to have a much smaller footprint than native apps and can be updated atomically rather than having to install a complete new package each time there's an update.
+Such apps are therefore less dependent on an always-on Web connection, and more useful when networks are patchy.

 - Breaking the walled gardens: The norm for mobile platforms tends to be be walled gardens written with proprietary technologies, so apps are locked inside their platforms.
-And smart phones tend to be expensive, and require credit cards for app purchases.
-Open web apps tend to be able to run on much cheaper hardware, especially in the case of Firefox OS devices where you've literally just got Firefox running on top of a lightweight Linux kernel.
-And they are written using open web technologies, which is the most distributed platform around.
+And smartphones tend to be expensive, and require credit cards for app purchases.
+Open Web Apps tend to be able to run on much cheaper hardware, especially in the case of Firefox OS devices where you've literally just got Firefox running on top of a lightweight Linux kernel.
+And they are written using open Web technologies (like HTML5), which is the most distributed platform around.
 In addition, Firefox OS devices feature payment systems where you can simply prepay for apps, or add the cost to your phone bill.

-- Open web app stores: following on from the previous point, you can choose to host your apps in an existing marketplace (such as the Mozilla marketplace), or host them somewhere else entirely.
+- Open Web App stores: Following from the previous point, you can choose to host your apps in an existing marketplace (such as the Firefox Marketplace), or host them somewhere else entirely.
 It's up to you.
 Mozilla aims to put the developer back in control of every aspect of the app experience — from easy development to distribution to direct customer relationship management.
-And the apps can be searched for just like any other web-based experience.
+And the apps can be searched for just like any other Web-based experience.

 Documentation for app developers